xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/bootstrap_LP/index.md

 ---

 Abstract: This paper proposes a local projection residual bootstrap method to construct confidence intervals for impulse response coefficients of AR(1) models.
-Our bootstrap method is based on the local projection (LP) approach and a residual bootstrap procedure.
+Our bootstrap method is based on the local projection (LP) approach and involves a residual bootstrap procedure applied to AR(1) models.
 We present theoretical results for our bootstrap method and proposed confidence intervals.
 First, we prove the uniform consistency of the LP-residual bootstrap over a large class of AR(1) models that allow for a unit root.
 Then, we prove the asymptotic validity of our confidence intervals over the same class of AR(1) models.
 Finally, we show that the LP-residual bootstrap provides asymptotic refinements for confidence intervals on a restricted class of AR(1) models relative to those required for the uniform consistency of our bootstrap.